sophie-aubert/floodit/ARCHIDEP.md

 Before running the application in production mode and attempting to set up the systemd service, nginx configuration and automated deployment, you can manually run the application in development mode to make sure it works.
 The [project's README][readme] explains how to do this.
+You will need two terminals connected to your server: one to run the backend, and one to run the frontend.

-You can set the `FLOODIT_SERVER_PORT` environment variable or the `server.port` parameter in the local configuration file to `3001` for this simple test, as that is one of the ports that should be open in your server's firewall.
-Run the application on that port and visit http://W.X.Y.Z:3001 to check that it works (replacing `W.X.Y.Z` by your server's IP address).
-Stop the application by typing `Ctrl-C` once you are done.
+You can run the frontend application on port `3001` for this simple test, as that is one of the ports that should be open in your server's firewall.
+You must also make it available to external clients.
+The project's README explains how to do this.

+Once you have both backend and frontend running in your two terminals, you should be able to visit http://W.X.Y.Z:3001 to check that the application works (replacing `W.X.Y.Z` by your server's IP address).
+Stop both components by typing `Ctrl-C` once you are done.
-TODO: explain frontend

 ### :exclamation: Run the application in production mode

 Follow the instructions in the [project's README][readme] to run the application in production mode.

-> :books: You will once again recompile the application, this time in production
-> mode.
->
 > :books: To run a Maven project in production, you must install it (i.e. the
 > `mvn clean install` command), which will create a JAR file..
 This is basically
 > a ZIP file of the compiled Java application, which can be run by any Java